Autism Spectrum Disorder

 Why Choose Amen Clinics for ASD Diagnosis and Treatment?

 In addition to understanding an ASD patient’s brain pattern, the use of SPECT imaging at Amen Clinics provides additional benefits.
-Children and adults with autism spectrum disorder often struggle with other mental health conditions, such as ADD/ADHD, depression, and anxiety as well as medical issues like epilepsy, gastrointestinal problems, and trouble with sleep.
-According to a growing body of research, over 70% of children with ASD have at least one additional co-existing medical or psychiatric condition, and more than 40% have two or more such conditions.
-SPECT imaging can reveal the presence of other brain problems so that a targeted treatment plan can be developed to address all the issues affecting you or your child.
-The sooner a child with ASD gets help, the more effective treatment will be.
-Early intervention can help with overall development and decrease symptoms as your child grows up.
-It’s important to know that adults with ASD can benefit from treatment too.
+Adults and children with autism spectrum disorder often struggle with other mental health conditions, such as attention deficit hyperactivity disorder (ADHD), depression, and anxiety as well as medical issues like epilepsy, gastrointestinal problems, and sleep disturbances.
+According to a growing body of research, over 70% of children with autism spectrum disorder have other co-existing medical conditions or psychiatric disorders, and more than 40% have two or more such conditions.
+SPECT imaging can reveal the presence of other brain problems so that a targeted autism treatment plan can be developed to address all the issues affecting you or your child.
+The sooner a child with this condition receives autism spectrum disorder treatment, the more effective it will be.
+Early diagnosis and intervention can help with a child’s development overall and decrease symptoms as your child grows up.
+It’s important to know that adults with ASD can benefit from autism treatment options too.

 Contact Us